-There is hope that this drug will prove in clinical trials to also be useful in treating advanced mesothelioma and to be approved for that purpose.
+Researchers hope this drug will prove useful in treating advanced mesothelioma and be approved for that purpose.

 Nivolumab works by binding to a protein on immune system T-cells.
-The protein, PD-1, interacts with proteins on cancer cells, which tells it not to attack.
-The drug interferes with this interaction, which takes the brakes off the immune system and allows it to recognize the cancer cells as abnormal.
+The protein, PD-1, interacts with proteins on cancer cells, which tell it not to attack.
+The drug interferes with this interaction, allowing the immune system to recognize the cancer cells as abnormal.

-Marketed under the brand name Yervoy, ipilimumab is also made by Bristol-Myers Squibb and is also an immunotherapy drug.
-It works in a similar way to Opdivo.
+Marketed under the brand name Yervoy, ipilimumab is another immunotherapy drug made by Bristol-Myers Squibb.
+It works like Opdivo.
 Ipilimumab targets the protein CTLA-4 on T-cells.
 This protein acts like an off switch for the immune cells.
 The drug blocks it and keeps the cells in the “on” state so they can attack and kill cancer cells.

 Ipilimumab is not approved to treat as many cancers as nivolumab.
-Currently on that list is metastatic melanoma and as an additional therapy for melanoma patients who have undergone surgery to remove tumors.
+Metastatic melanoma is one approved use as is additional therapy for melanoma patients who have undergone surgery to remove tumors.
 It is also approved to treat renal cell carcinoma, and certain types of colorectal cancer.

 Combination Phase III Clinical Trial

-These two drugs are approved for treating a limited number of cancer types, but patients with other kinds of cancers can potentially access them through clinical trials.
+These two drugs are approved for treating a limited number of cancers, but patients with other cancers may access them through clinical trials.
 For mesothelioma patients there are ongoing trials using both drugs in combination, and there may be other trials in the future.

-Right now the combination therapy is being used in a phase III clinical trial.
-The participants in the trial are mesothelioma patients with cancers that are unresectable, which means they are not candidates for surgical removal of the bulk of tumors.
+Right now the combination therapy is being used in a Phase III clinical trial in mesothelioma patients with unresectable cancers, which means they are not candidates for surgical removal of the bulk of tumors.
 The participants have also not had any other treatment; the experimental combination of nivolumab and ipilimumab is being used as a first-line therapy.

-Patients were accepted into the trial that were at least 18 years old and diagnosed with pleural mesothelioma, did not qualify for curative surgery, did not have another type of cancer, had metastasis to the central nervous system, and had not yet received any chemotherapy.
+Patients accepted into the trial were at least 18 years old, diagnosed with pleural mesothelioma, did not qualify for curative surgery, did not have another type of cancer, had metastasis to the central nervous system, and had not yet received any chemotherapy.

 Earlier Clinical Trial Results with Nivolumab and Ipilimumab

-The current phase III trial follows what was a promising phase II trial of the nivolumab and ipilimumab combination.
-That trial took place with 125 mesothelioma patients in France.
-That trial used the combination and tested it against the use of nivolumab alone.
-Another difference from the current trial was that patients in this trial had been given chemotherapy previously but without success.
+The current Phase III trial follows a promising Phase II trial of the nivolumab and ipilimumab combination in 125 mesothelioma patients in France.
+That trial tested the combination against the use of nivolumab alone.
+Patients in that trial had been given chemotherapy previously but without success.

-The researchers achieved a disease control rate of 50 percent.
-This means that half of the participants had either no additional growth of tumors or actual shrinking in the tumors after several weeks of the combination treatment.
+Researchers achieved a disease control rate of 50 percent; half the participants had either no additional growth of tumors or actual shrinking in the tumors after several weeks of the combination treatment.
 More than a quarter of the patients saw tumors get smaller and the overall survival time was longer on the combination.

 Potential Side Effects

-Clinical trials are used to determine effectiveness of new therapies, but also to find out what side effects are caused and if they are worth the benefits of the treatment.
-So far, some of the more common side effects reported are hyponatremia, rashes and itchiness, fatigue, liver damage, difficulty breathing, pain, cough, nausea, anemia, constipation, vomiting, and diarrhea.
+Clinical trials determine effectiveness of new therapies, but also find out what side effects they cause and if they are worth the benefits of the treatment.
+The more common side effects reported are hyponatremia, rashes and itchiness, fatigue, liver damage, difficulty breathing, pain, cough, nausea, anemia, constipation, vomiting, and diarrhea.

-The current phase III trial is closed to new participants right now, but it may open up in the future.
-There is also potential that other trials using this immunotherapy combination will begin, allowing for more mesothelioma patients to benefit from it.
-If the trial goes well the pair of drugs could become an approved therapy for mesothelioma.
-If you are interested in accessing clinical trials, talk to your medical team to find out if you qualify for any studies that are currently taking patients.
+The current Phase III trial is closed to new participants , but it may open up in the future.
+Other trials using this immunotherapy combination may begin, allowing for more mesothelioma patients to benefit from it.
+If the trial goes well the pair of drugs could be approved for mesothelioma.
+If you are interested in accessing clinical trials, talk to your medical team to find out if you qualify for any studies that are taking patients.